-Subsequent examples of parish registers and population records from 1 July 1926 are stored in the archives of the Ministry of the Interior, including the family records from Pechory, or Vilo, Rootova, Kalda, Linnuse and the rural municipalities of Pechory, Harju, Jõgeva and Ida-Viru counties and the files from 1920-1944 containing foreign names that were converted on compliance with Estonian language use.
+Subsequent examples of parish registers and population records from 1 July 1926 are stored in the archives of the Ministry of the Interior, including the files from 1920-1944 containing foreign names that were converted on compliance with Estonian language use.
+The family records from Pechory, or Vilo, Rootova, Kalda, Linnuse and the rural municipalities of Pechory, Harju, Jõgeva and Ida-Viru counties are transferred to the National Archives of Estonia.
+An archive request can be submitted through the VAU virtual research facility http://www.ra.ee/vau/index.php/en/enquiry/form/index.

 For researchers of genealogical trees, we recommend seeking further information on the following websites: National Archives, History Archives, Estonian Genealogical Society and Estonian Biographical Center.

 - metrics and parish records of the Evangelical Lutheran congregations;

 - metrics and records of religious societies from within Apostolic Orthodox congregations and other confessions of population events before 30.06.1926 (except in the city of Tallinn);

 - statements of the appointing of family names in Pechory county and the rural municipality of Narva located in the History Archives;